pradeep3sep/interviewquestion/README Css.md

 <br>

 > ### What is flexbox
-Flexbox is a layout module in CSS that provides a more efficient and flexible way to arrange and align elements in a container.
-The main idea behind Flexbox is that you can turn any container element into a flexible container,
+Flexbox is a `layout module in CSS` that provides a more efficient and flexible way to arrange and align elements in a container.
+The main idea behind Flexbox is that you can `turn` any `container element` into a `flexible container`,

 <br>